What is Somnia (SOMI)?

 TLDR

-Somnia (SOMI) is a high-performance, EVM-compatible Layer 1 blockchain designed to power real-time, fully onchain applications like games, metaverses, and social platforms.
+Somnia (SOMI) is a high-performance Layer 1 blockchain designed to power real-time, mass-consumer applications like games, social platforms, and metaverses with extreme speed and low cost.

-2. Innovative Architecture: Its core technology includes MultiStream consensus and a custom database (IceDB) to achieve over 1 million transactions per second (TPS) with sub-second finality.
+2. High-Throughput EVM Architecture – Uses innovations like MultiStream consensus and a custom database (IceDB) to claim over 1 million transactions per second (TPS) with sub-second finality.

-3. Native Utility Token: The SOMI token is used for paying network gas fees, staking for network security, and future governance, with a capped supply of 1 billion.
+3. Native SOMI Token Utility – The SOMI token is required for paying network gas fees, staking for network security, and participating in future on-chain governance.

 Deep Dive